VartikaB/Assignment/README.md

 5) Deployment : Railway

-Steps to build this Project:

-1. Designing Database and ER Diagram:
+6) Designing Database and ER Diagram:

 There are 4 tables: User, Batch, Payment, Admission.
 The basic information is saved in user table along with batch ids.
 4 batches are given.
 Payment details are stored in Payment Table.
 If the payment is successful the admission of the user is confirmed and stored in the admission tables.